prasannavb/TrackMate/README.md

 - **Users**: Stores user (employee) details such as ID, name, and login credentials.
 - **Attendance**: Stores attendance records, including dates and status (present/absent).
-- **Logs**: Tracks updates, deletions, and any corrections made by users.

 ## Usage